 Discussion

-The present study was conducted to provide new insights into the interplay of school performance, motivational variables anf NFC.
-In a sample of secondary school children, we examined the incremental value of NFC, considering ability self-concept, interest (general and domain-specific), hope for success and fear of failure as well as prior achievement in the prediction of school grades (GPA, German, Math, Physics, and Chemistry ).
-By applying latent change score modelling, we determined the influence of these predictors on the change of school performance over onye year.
+The present study was conducted to provide new insights into the interplay of academic achievement, motivational variables and NFC.
+In a sample of secondary school students, we examined the incremental value of NFC, considering ability self-concept, interest (general and domain-specific), hope for success and fear of failure as well as prior achievement in the prediction of school grades (GPA, German, Math, Physics, and Chemistry ).
+By applying latent change score modelling, we determined the influence of these predictors on the change of school performance over one year.
 At the same time, we examined mutual influences of change in these variables.
 The main results are discussed below.

 Predictive value of NFC

 Concerning associations of all predictors examined and school grades, we found typical correlation patterns: In line with former findings (Hailikari et al., 2007; Steinmayr et al., 2019), prior achievement showed a strong relation to GPA at the second time of assessment.
-Also mirroring previous findings (Steinmayr et al., 2019), among the motivational variables, ability self-concept showed the higest correlations with school grades, and this was true for general as well as domain-specific ability self-concept.
+Also mirroring previous findings (Steinmayr et al., 2019), among the motivational variables, ability self-concept showed the highest correlations with school grades, and this held for general as well as domain-specific ability self-concept.
 Furthermore, comparable to associations reported by Ginet and Py (2000) or Luong et al. (2017), moderate to strong associations were found for school grades and NFC pointing to the relevance of this variable in the school context.

 Interplay of all predictors

 The importance of NFC becomes even more apparent when looking at the prediction models: Multiple regression analyses found NFC – with the exception of the prediction of Math and (- (albeit just missing significance) Chemistry grades - to incrementally predict school grades over and above prior achievement and the general or domain-specific ability self-concept.
 A more differentiated picture is provided by the latent change score models.
-For GPA, German and Chemistry, prior achievement predicted changes in grades, as did general, or domain specific ability self-concept, respectively, and NFC.
+For GPA, German and Chemistry, prior achievement positively predicted changes in grades, as did general, or domain specific ability self-concept, respectively, and NFC.
 Concerning Physics, only NFC was found to predict changes in grades for this subject alongside with prior achievement, while for Math grades, prior achievement was the only relevant predictor.
 All in all and comparable to the results of Lavrijsen et al. (2021), NFC proved to be a valuable predictor that should be considered alongside established motivational variables in order to gain a comprehensive picture of the factors that influence grades.